Learn the card counting techniques in blackjack with our comprehensive guide and play like true professionals from movies.

 Other players, on the other hand, swear by an easier version of card counting and count each card separately.
 Try both methods and choose the one that suits you best.
 But it's a bit different in a pitch game.
-First, count your cards and the dealer’s show-up card and only after that count all the cards that have been dealt, split or doubled.
+First, count your cards and the dealer’s show-up card, and only after that count all the cards that have been dealt, split, or doubled.
 Also, add cards that have been used to overshoot.

 Then count the dealer's hidden card and his other drawn cards.
 As the dealer reveals his hidden cards, you have to be very fast and count their value.
 But this should not be anything hard for a more experienced computer.
-Practice counting on your favourite game, but try other variants too - it's quite possible that you will not be able to play your game due to a full table, wrong rules, etc.
+Practice counting on your favorite game, but try other variants too - it's quite possible that you will not be able to play your game due to a full table, wrong rules, etc.

 It is very important to mention the rules!
 Never play under bad conditions.
 If the only game your casino offers is six decks, a game with two fewer decks, save your money and go elsewhere.
 You will surely find much better conditions.
 But you can also encounter a lot of worse games, such as a double-deck game with a removed deck and a quarter.